slavrd/terraform-aws-ec2/README.md

 Required variables:

 * `region` - set the AWS region to work in
-* `pub_key_instance_path` - set path to the file containing the public key from which to create the EC key pair.
+* `pub_key_instance_path` - set path to the file containing the public key from which to create the EC2 key pair.
 * `instance_type` - set the EC2 instance type

 ### Manage resources